sfreire/njs2rpm/README.md

     70 directories

 The dependency problem arises when some module, at some level, requires some other module in a conflicting version.
-Looking a bit further at "express" v3.4.4 once again, it can be seen that "express" directly requires "methods=v0.1.0".
-But "connect", which is also a direct dependency, requires "methods=v0.0.1)".
+Looking a bit further at "express" v3.4.4 once again, it can be seen that "express" directly requires "methods = v0.1.0".
+But "connect", which is also a direct dependency, requires "methods = v0.0.1".
 This is just an example, which may be HUGE whenever using lots of modules in your NodeJS apps.
 If we tried to follow the typical RedHat guidelines for packaging "express v3.4.4", it simply would not be possible to install "express" (unless we patched it manually and correctly... and tested it!).

      express@3.4.4 node_modules/express
     ├── methods@0.1.0